-George Kurt,
+George Kurt, CSO

-As co-founder of Northmill in 2006 and with a genuine entrepreneurial background from various industries, George has been a crucial part of Northmill's growth journey.
+As co-founder of Northmill in 2006 and with a genui-ne entrepreneurial background from various industries, George has been a crucial part of Northmill's growth journey.
 Since 2018, George holds the role of Chief Strategy Officer.

-Sargon Kurt,
+Sargon Kurt, COO

-Sargon co-founded Northmill in 2006 and became Chief Operating Officer in 2017.
-Sargon has an entrepreneurial background in marketing, with an education in Strategic Marketing from Folkuniversitetet in Stockholm.
+Sargon co-founded Northmill in 2006 and beca-me Chief Operating Officer in 2017.
+Sargon has an entrepreneurial background in marketing, with an education in Strategic Marketing from Folkuniversi-